 Summary: Best for fish, amphibians and some smaller reptiles.
 Not suitable for many reptile species.

 Mesh Screens: Very popular for keeping species like chameleons, mesh screen enclosures are inexpensive and readily sold on most pet stores in the USA.

 Pros - Cheap and easy to assemble.
 Allows for strong airflow.

 Cons - Won't hold heat or humidity.
 The screen interferes with visibility.
 Some screens will rust over time.

 Summary: Not a viable, long term enclosure for reptiles that need high humidity and ambient temperatures in most homes.
 The exception being for dedicated rooms where temperatures and humidity can be elevated.

 Wood: For dry reptile habitats, wood can work well and has been the "go to" choice for DIY reptile enthusiasts for decades.
+Wet habitats require lots more preparation and cost but can be made to work well in housing many higher humidity reptile species.
 Pros - Relatively inexpensive and easy to use.
 Designs are unlimited and modifications can be easily carried out.
 Cons - Heavy and flammable.
 Porous and hard to sanitize.
 Will rot if kept wet or with high humidity.
 Summary: If you have the time and skills, wood is still very popular and probably will be for some time to come.

-Plastic and Acrylic (aka Plexiglas): There are several plastics used to make reptile cages including ABS, Acrylics and HDPE.
+Plastic and Acrylic (aka Plexiglas): There are several plastics used to make reptile cages including ABS and Acrylics.
 Also, various plastics are used for "tubs" for large scale breeding which is really not applicable for the long term care of pet reptiles.
-There are some manufacturers still making larger cages from HDPE (High-density polyethylene) which is a plastic and they are generally made in one large, one piece unit.

 Pros - Very robust and easy to clean and care for.
 Some of the plastics like ABS will take a hard knock and will last for many years.